janeeart/Janee-100-days-of-code/README.md

 ### R1D21
 24/25 ES6 exercises complete, looked at hints and solution for "Use getters and setters to control access to an object" exercise.

+### R1D22
+28/29 ES6 exercises complete + solved new algorithm on Leetcode.
+Looked at solution on "Handle Fulfilled Promise with Then" exercise.